nus-cs2103-AY2324S2/ip/README.md

 Tasks added will be saved automatically even after closing the app.
 You will not lose data by restarting out app.

-To use Wis chatbot, download `Wis.jar` from our lastest github release, and type the following line in terminal at the directory containing `wis.jar` to start the app:
+To use Wis chatbot, download `wis.jar` from our lastest github release, and type the following line in terminal at the directory containing `wis.jar` to start the app:
 ```